siddharthdeore/SatelliteAttitudeDynamics_simulink/README.md

-# Satellite Attitude Dynamics and control simulink
+# Satellite Attitude Dynamics and control
 Simulink model for Quaternion based Satellite Attitude dynamics and control